SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

 ```
 cargo make print-sample-command
 ```

-to see the CLI options needed to run the binary executable, which utilizes the `ingestor`, `slotter`, and `block-builder` crates
+to see the CLI options needed to run the binary executable, which utilizes the `ingestor`, `slotter`, `block-builder` and `metrics` crates